How Much Should My Cat Weigh? Healthy Ranges by Breed

 How can I tell if my cat is overweight?

-What is the healthiest way to help my cat lose weight?
+What’s the healthiest way for a cat to lose weight?